-Maruti is a marquee Indian story, a car that changed the way India travelled.
-For my generation Maruti was the first car we dreamt of owning.
-Most of us have fond memories of our fathers buying their first Maruti car and taking us for that proud ride around the town.
-It is a story that we have seen unfolding right in front of our eyes and Maruti probably has been a companion in our journey to become global citizens.
-So with such a strong content both from business perspective and from an emotional connect perspective, the story of Maruti is bound to be very strong and interesting.
-On top of it, it is literally coming from the horse’s mouth, the man who was at the helm of affairs for most part of the journey.
+Maruti is a marquee Indian story, a car that changed the way India traveled.
+For my generation, Maruti was the first car we dreamt of owning.
+Most of us have fond memories of our fathers buying their first Maruti car.
+And taking us for that proud ride around the town.
+It is a story that we have seen unfolding right in front of our eyes.
+And Maruti probably has been a companion in our journey to become global citizens.
+So with such a strong content both from the business perspective and from an emotional connect perspective, The Maruti Story is bound to be very strong and interesting.
+On top of it, it is literally coming from the horse’s mouth, the man who was at the helm of affairs for the most part of the journey.

-The story moves more or less chronologically and talks about the genesis of Maruti as we know today, telling tales of finding the right partner for developing a car for Indian markets, learning the tenets of manufacturing from the Japanese and then adapting them for Indian environment, ruling the automobile market for over a decade to taking on the challenge posed by the multiple car makers who entered the country with a wide range of cars.
-This is the story of a PSU which was making profit from the first year of its inception and went on to become a public limited company that everyone wanted a pie of.
+The Maruti Story moves more or less chronologically.
+And talks about the genesis of Maruti as we know today.
+Telling tales of finding the right partner for developing a car for Indian markets.
+Learning the tenets of manufacturing from the Japanese.
+And then adapting them to Indian environment.
+Ruling the automobile market for over a decade to taking on the challenge posed by the multiple car makers who entered the country with a wide range of cars.
+This is the story of a PSU which was making a profit from the first year of its inception.
+And went on to become a public limited company that everyone wanted a pie of.

-Book could have been well rounded if a neutral person wrote it and views of the other protagonists were also taken.
-People like V Krishnamurthy and his other colleagues who came from BHEL played a crucial role in Maruti’s success and I think the book does not do justice to their role.
-Even Jagdish Khattar who drove the success of the company during the time competition emerged for it and maintained the leadership for Maruti has been mentioned only in the passing.
-I think the years post competition were as crucial for Maruti as they were during the first roll out of the car, but authors have not talked much about it.
+The book The Maruti Story could have been well rounded if a neutral person wrote it and views of the other protagonists were also taken.
+People like V Krishnamurthy and his other colleagues who came from BHEL played a crucial role in Maruti’s success.
+And I think the book does not do justice to their role.
+Even Jagdish Khattar who drove the success of the company during the time competition emerged for it and maintained the leadership position for Maruti has been mentioned only in the passing.
+I think the year’s post-competition were as crucial for Maruti as they were during the first rollout of the car.
+But authors have not talked much about it.